Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug6_pa.md

 ## Overview

-In this tutorial you will learn how to:
+In this tutorial, you will learn how to:

-* Add profiling APIs in graph and PS code to calculate design performance.
+* Add profiling APIs in the graph and PS code to calculate design performance.
-* Generate VCD file to view design information.
+* Generate a VCD file to view the design information.
-* Cross check between calculated performance with profiling APIs and vitis_analyzer trace view.
+* Cross check between the calculated performance with the profiling APIs and vitis_analyzer trace view.
-* Use profiling features to inspect design.
+* Use the profiling features to the inspect design.

 ## Profiling APIs

-Start profiling API,
+Start the profiling API:

 ```bash
 /// Start profiling and acquire resources needed for profiling.
 Should be called after graph::init().
 /// @param io Plarform PLIO or GMIO object.